 Opening hours: 6 am to 1 pm and 3 pm to 8 pm

 A famous and significant Jain temple in Hyderabad outskirts is Sree Adinatha Jain Temple.
-Located in Kshetra, on Hyderabad-Medhak road, this ancient temple belongs to the Digambar sect of the Jain community and boasts of beautiful architecture, stone carvings and wood carvings.
+Located in Kshetra, on Hyderabad-Medhak road, this ancient temple belongs to the Digambar sect of the Jain community and boasts of beautiful architecture, stone carvings, and wood carvings.
 The main idol of Parshvnath, made of jet black granite stone is 11 feet high and is seen in a standing posture with 7 serpent hoods.
-Other attractions of this temple are column of Man-stambh or dignity and model of great teerth Sammed Shikharji.
+Other attractions of this temple are a column of Man-stambh or dignity and model of great teerth Sammed Shikharji.
 The temple also offers dharamshala like accommodation with cozy rooms and pure Jain food options.

 Opening hours: 6 am to 9 pm

 ISKCON Hyderabad located in Nampally region, is one of the best temples in Hyderabad.
 Apart from the main deity Lord Krishna, the temple also showcases beautiful idols of Sri Gaura Nitai, Sri Jagannatha-Baldeva-Subhadra, and Sri Radha Madan Mohana.
 Regular pujas and aortas are offered in the temple with special spiritual classes on weekends.